 I placed my largest ornaments on next, which are the DIY wooden sign ornaments (full tutorial here) and the large wooden snowflakes.

 Then the galvanized snowflakes, which I LOVE.
-They are from Kirkland’s.
-I can’t find them online, but check in your local store.
+They are from Kirkland’s a few years ago.
+I can’t find them this year, but they have other similar & great options!

 The large globe wood and glass ornaments are from Kirkland’s, too as well as the “JOY” sign at the top.
 I bought a bunch of other large wooden plank signs, but they didn’t look quite right.
 My tree is a “slim” tree, so there’s just not a ton of space for ornaments.